dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 # What is GitOps?

-The term has been coined by Weaveworks with the following definition that can be found on [gitops.tech](https://gitops.tech):
+The term was coined by Weaveworks with the following definition found on [gitops.tech](https://gitops.tech):

 > GitOps is a way of implementing Continuous Deployment for cloud native applications.
 It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools.
 The core idea of GitOps is having a Git repository that always